 There are a number of ways in which a smartphone can become bricked.
 Here are some tips so you can figure out if your phone is bricked and what to do if it is.

 When a mobile device stops working without obvious physical damage, it usually means either a software fault is preventing the device from booting up, or else there is hardware damage or a defect such as a faulty logic board.
+It is important to note that the manufacturer’s warranty will only cover certain aspects of the phone, there for you should get insurance to be fully covered if something goes wrong.
+So if you are wondering what mobile phone insurance is and then read about a plan such as in our Asurion Phone Protection review to see if it fits your needs.
 A smartphone insurance plan may help, but let’s first look at the types of bricking.

-Soft bricking means the device shows some lifelike it will begin to power on and show a company logo or the screen may light up, but it won’t boot successfully.
+Soft bricking means the device shows some lifelike it will begin to power on and show a company logo, or the screen may light up, but it won’t boot successfully.
 This can occur due to errors in software updating, installing incompatible software, a data security measure such as the iOS “Activation Lock” feature, or sometimes because of discontinued manufacturer support or expired security certificates.
 A device may also be soft-bricked on purpose, such as the case with the Samsung Galaxy Note7.
+It should be noted that Jailbreaking can cause your phone to soft brick but can usually be resolved with a system reset.
+Additionally, you should know that jailbreaking can void your insurance.

 In the case of a soft-bricked phone, it may be possible to recover and unbrick the phone yourself or through a retailer or independent service provider.
 Often, if you can connect the phone to your PC or laptop via a USB port, you can reinstall the operating system and reset the device settings.
 Check to make sure you have backed up or performed data recovery before taking this step, as it may wipe any data on the phone’s internal storage.